 When packing items in the container, it is important to ensure that the product and any gel packs are placed as close together as possible to minimize the amount of cold or heat lost through the insulation.
 Additionally, it is important to ensure that the lid of the container is sealed tightly, as any gaps may allow cold or heat to escape.

-If possible, the container should be placed in a shaded area or insulated bag, as direct sunlight or heat can increase the rate of heat loss.
-Finally, if the product is likely to take a long time to ship, it is important to use multiple gel packs to ensure the product stays cold throughout transit.
+If possible, the container should be placed in a shaded area or insulated bag.
+Direct sunlight or heat can increase the rate of heat loss.
+Finally, if the product is likely to take a long time to ship, it is important to use multiple gel packs.
+This ensures the product stays cold throughout transit.

 If using dry ice, be sure to pack that on top in order to regulate the inner temperature.
 Fill any empty space with wadded newspaper, styrofoam peanuts or bubble packs, as any dead-air space will cause the Ice Cold Gel Packs and dry ice to sublimate faster.
-As a general rule, For gel packs, use one pound of gel ice pack per cubic foot for every 24 hours your package will be in transit.
+Use one pound of gel ice pack per cubic foot for every 24 hours your package is in transit.